Entry Points

 Options

-The options entry will be reflected to the options_ui.page
+The options page provides a way for users to customize your extension.
+The options entry point will be reflected to the options_ui.page

 field in manifest.json